ortelius/emporous-go/docs/design/schema.md

 Collections import Schema via an annotated Linked Collection.
 A Schema Collection imports an Algorithm into the Schema's calling collection.
 A Collection can only have one Schema and a Schema can have only one Algorithm Reference.

-When the emporous Client retrieves a Collection, it first retrieves the OCI manifest of the referenced collection.
-The emporous Client then searches the manifest for a reference to an imported schema.
+When the Emporous Client retrieves a Collection, it first retrieves the OCI manifest of the referenced collection.
+The Emporous Client then searches the manifest for a reference to an imported schema.
 If a schema is found, the emporous client retrieves the OCI Manifest of the imported schema.
 The emporous Client then searches the Schema Collection's OCI Manifest for an Algorithm Reference.
 If an Algorithm Reference is found, The emporous Client will first check its cache and if needed, download the Referenced Algorithm for further operations.

 A Collection can only import a single schema.
 However, a Collection may link to another collection with a different schema.
 There are two types of schema declarations in a Collection's OCI Manifest.
 Those are: `emporous.schema={{ Schema Collection address (Full URI or just the digest of the referenced Schema Collection's OCI manifest) }}` and `emporous.schema.linked={{ The digest of all Schema Collection OCI Manifest References inherited through Collection links}}`.
-When a collection links to another collection, all linked schemas of the Referenced Linked Collection are inherited by the linking Collection and written to the value of the `emporous.schema.linked` attribute.
+When a collection links to another collection, all linked schemas of the Referenced Linked Collection are inherited by the linking Collection and written to the value of the `Emporous.schema.linked` attribute.